 Before applying for an (vehicle crossing) estimate please read the Vehicle crossover policy.

-If you would like to arrange an estimate for a vehicle crossing (dropped kerb) please use our online Vehicle crossing application and checklist
+If you would like to arrange an estimate for a vehicle crossing (dropped kerb) please use the online vehicle crossing application form.

 Residents living in a council property need permission from Sutton Housing Partnership before a vehicle crossing or hard standing can be constructed.